Which is the better recipe for marriage success – wine nut & wine nut, or wine nut & wine novice, ponders Peter Richards

 According to the American comedy writer, Gene Perret, marriage is like good wine, in that it gets better with age – once you learn to keep a cork in it.
 But what about a marriage based on wine itself?
 What if both partners are wine lovers – do the corks toll for them?
 Can a wine-addled relationship be more worthwhile than a one-sided affair?

 I must confess at this stage that I am not a disinterested party in this debate.
 Having recently married fellow wine writer Susie Barrie (the happy couple are pictured, right), I have a privileged insight into the dynamics of a wine-centric relationship… and, inevitably, a vested interest in its portrayal.
-So, in the interests of balanced reporting, I sought the opinion of other wine couples.
+So, in the interests of balanced reporting, I sought the opinion of other wine lovers.

-The first thing I noticed was that there were more of them around than I had realised.
+The first thing I noticed was that there were more wine lovers around than I had realised.
 This, surely, was a good sign.
 I began by asking about the advantages of being hitched to a fellow enthusiast.
 The floodgates duly opened for Serena Sutcliffe MW, head of Sotheby’s wine department and wife of David Peppercorn MW.
-‘You almost talk in code, you have a common language.
+‘You almost talk in code, you have a common wine lovers language.
 There is a constant exchange of information and stimulation in being with someone whose professional life is wine.
 And you can share so much joy in it.
 I always feel so sorry for those who buy half-bottles as “my partner does not drink”!
 If we could not share bottles, or listen to music, or look at art, and discuss it and delight in it together, life would be dreary indeed.’

-Mutual understanding and the ability to share wine experiences were a constant theme in replies to this question.
+Mutual understanding and the ability to share wine experiences were a constant theme in replies from wine lovers to this question.
 ‘It never gets boring – there are always things to talk about, always things going on,’ explains Susanna Forbes, deputy editor of drinks magazine Imbibe, who is married to Wines of Argentina UK director James Forbes.
 ‘It’s amazing where the search for wine knowledge will take you.’

 ‘When you work in the wine industry, the boundaries between work and private life become blurred and this could be detrimental to your personal relationship if ignored,’ points out a forthright Kathy Jordan, who together with husband Gary runs their eponymous South African winery.
 The flipside, she adds, is that, ‘wine is not only a job, but also a hobby and interest that we both enjoy.’